 In January 2014, Cairn received a request from the Indian Income Tax Department to provide information in relation to the year ended 31 March 2007.
 The correspondence indicates that the request for information is in respect of amendments introduced in the 2012 Indian Finance Act which seek to tax prior year transactions under legislation applied retrospectively.
-While the interactions with the Indian Income Tax Department continue, Cairn has been restricted from selling its shares in CIL (valued at US$1.0bn as at 31 December 2013).
+While the interactions with the Indian Income Tax Department continue, Cairn has been restricted from selling its shares in CIL (valued at US$1.1bn as at 30 June 2014).
 The Group will take whatever steps are necessary to protect its interests.
 The actions of the Indian Income Tax Department were taken without any prior discussion with Cairn and could not have been anticipated.
 It is therefore not possible at this stage to predict the course of any future action it might take.

 Cairn has not received a tax assessment or demand from the Indian Tax Department, and continues to seek resolution and to take all necessary steps to protect shareholders' interests.
 Cairn has re-confirmed with its advisers that throughout its history of operating in India the Company has been fully compliant with and paid applicable taxes under the legislation in force at the time.